Inclusive playgrounds and sports areas - creating spaces for all

 The equipment user has enough space to move and exercise.
 For example, bars and rings on different heights enable the user to take a good grip from sitting in a wheelchair or standing on the ground.
 It is also important to leave enough space between different equipment, so a potential assistant can help when exercising.
-The bright colour options of Lappset Sport create contrast and help guide movement.
+The bright color options of Lappset Sport create contrast and help guide movement.
 This also enhances safety.

-Senior Sport for active ageing
+Senior Sport for active aging

 Senior Sports equipment strengthens the motor skills and manual dexterity of seniors.
-They offer sensible forms of activity, which also enhances mental wellbeing and overall happiness.
+They offer sensible forms of activity, which also enhances mental well-being and overall happiness.

 - Geriatric research has shown that merely the fear of falling increases the actual risk of falling.
 Thus, increasing confidence through physical training can manifest a positive spiral.

 - Active aging exercises also guarantee senior citizens more independent control over their lives.